warmist/scripts/docs/burial.rst

     :summary: Create tomb zones for unzoned coffins.
     :tags: fort productivity buildings

-Creates a 1x1 tomb zone for each built coffin that isn't already in a tomb.
+Creates a 1x1 tomb zone for each built coffin that isn't already contained in a zone.

 Usage
 -----